The invisible older woman category is yet another gender gap

 The invisible older woman can begin at any age

 Women can go through “an invisible time” in their lives and it can be any age.
 Phoebe confessed.
 “I used to think it was about being thin and beautiful, but I saw some larger really not very attractive women at the centre of attention.
 That’s when I realised it was about me; my confidence and changing my habits, but more importantly outlook.”

 A big tell is being “involved in the now.”
 No matter what age, it is essential to be in touch with the zeitgeist and to keep a finger on the cultural pulse.
 This might mean letting go of old ways and learning some new tricks.
 Embarking on a path from feeling invisible involves some self-insight and making some changes.

 It might be a good idea to ask yourself some questions with regard to the diversity of your friends:

 - Do you have a range of friends and network contacts of different ages and interests?

 - Are they all women?

-- How can you expand you circle - volunteering, taking a class or learning a new skill.
+- How can you expand your circle – volunteering, taking a class, or learning a new skill.
 It’s important to be a continuous learner.